Exact Sampling of Determinantal Point Processes without Eigendecomposition: Sequential Sampling Algorithm

 \section{Sequential Sampling Algorithm}

 Our goal is to build a competitive algorithm to sample DPPs that does not involve the eigendecomposition of the matrix $K$.
-To do so, we first develop a ``naive" sequential sampling algorithm and subsequently, we will accelerate it thanks to a thinning procedure, presented in Section \ref{sec:thinning}.
+To do so, we first develop a ``naive" sequential sampling algorithm and subsequently, we will accelerate it using a thinning procedure, presented in Section \ref{sec:thinning}.